-- (1) The University is committed to supporting those who are affected by the reporting wrongdoing process, whether or not the report is a public interest disclosure. - (2) Details of support services available at the University are set out in Schedule 1.
+- (1) The Company and the University are committed to supporting those who are affected by the reporting wrongdoing process, whether or not the report is a public interest disclosure. - (2) Details of support services available at the Company and the University are set out in Schedule 1.
 These services are available to reporters, to those affected by reports and those the subject of reports. - (3) Every reporter will be allocated a contact person, who will assist them with their report, updates and accessing necessary support.